noahbald/oxvg/readme.md

 Bindings for [node](https://www.npmjs.com/package/@oxvg/napi) and [wasm](https://www.npmjs.com/package/@oxvg/wasm) are available through NPM.

-## 🧪 Playground

 You can try out OXVG right in your browser using [OXVGUI](https://oxvgui.jonasgeiler.com/), a simple web-based playground built by [Jonas Geiler (@jonasgeiler)](https://github.com/jonasgeiler).

-It's a fork of [SVGOMG](https://jakearchibald.github.io/svgomg/) and great for quickly testing OXVG's Optimiser, and evaluating whether OXVG is right for you!

 ## 🎯 Tools